localhostPIB/YoutubeApi/README.md

 ## Built With
 For this we use the build management tool Maven(v.
 3.8.4) from the Apache Software Foundation.
 * [Maven](https://maven.apache.org/)

+With the command `mvn install` you can create a jar.

 ## Requirements
 To start the "project" the frameworks and libraries listed below are required, which are provided in the `pom.xml` and